LironL99/portfolio/README.md

 # Liron's Portfolio

 Welcome to my portfolio!
-I'm a student of Electrical and Computer Engineering, focusing on VLSI and Computers tracks.
-This portfolio showcases a variety of projects that highlight my expertise in **digital design**, **systems programming**, **machine learning**, and **computer architecture**.
+I'm a fourth-year Electrical & Computer Engineering student at Ben-Gurion University, specializing in **VLSI** and **Computers**.
+This portfolio showcases projects that highlight my expertise in digital design, verification, embedded development, and systems programming—demonstrating a strong bridge between theoretical knowledge and practical, real-world applications in the semiconductor and computing industries.

 ## Featured Projects